phac-nml/irida/doc/developer/tools/pipelines/workflow-description/index.md

 `<analysisType>`
 ----------------

 The particular type or class of analysis this workflow belongs to.
 This must be one of the types defined in the `AnalysisType` enum in IRIDA.
-Please see the [AnalysisType JavaDoc][] for the valid types.
+Currently, the type can be either `assembly-annotation` or `phylogenomics`.
+Please see the [AnalysisType JavaDoc][] for more details.

 ### Attributes